Community support platform focused on clarity, trust, and action

 Supporting readability for a broad community audience

-Since nonprofit websites serve diverse audiences with varying digital comfort levels, the redesign emphasized readability, visual simplicity, and reduced friction in the main decision paths.
+Since community-facing platforms serve diverse audiences with different digital comfort levels, the redesign emphasized readability, visual simplicity, and reduced friction in the main decision paths.

 Readable type hierarchy